fergarciadlc/PIC-Piano/README.md

 # PIC-Piano
 This project is a simple piano based on the diatonic scale using the PIC18F4550.

+The project was compiled using MPLABX and loaded to the PIC with the [Mi_HID Bootloader - Firmware for PIC18 Non-J Devices](https://github.com/mentatpsi/Microchip/tree/master/USB/Device%20-%20Bootloaders/HID/Firmware%20-%20PIC18%20Non-J)

 Schematic:
 ![Schematics](https://i.ibb.co/q503wxX/asm.png)
 The frequencies were calculated based on the equal temperament scale, with A440 reference.
 Each semi-tone step is calculated using the <img src="https://render.githubusercontent.com/render/math?math=2^{1/12}"> factor.